Leen-Shareef/creative-ai-deepdream-by-google/README.md

 Deep Dream does the same, it imagines based on its training.

 Result:
-Trippy, colorful, distorted images—often filled with animal eyes, faces, or buildings where they don’t belong.
+Trippy, colorful, distorted images often filled with animal eyes, faces, or buildings where they don’t belong.
 It gives us insight into how neural networks "understand" the world.

 largest community of artists exploring ai: https://aiartists.org/